MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 ## Before you start

-> [!IMPORTANT]
-> You need your own Azure subscription to complete this exercise.
+You need your own Azure subscription to complete this exercise.
 If you do not have an Azure subscription, create an [Azure free trial](https://azure.microsoft.com/free).

 To complete these exercises, you need to install a PostgreSQL server that is connected to Microsoft Entra ID - formerly Azure Active Directory

 ### Create a Resource Group

-> [!NOTE]
-> You can use an existing resource group but creating a separate resource group will make it easier to delete everything after you have finished all the exercises.

 1. In a web browser, navigate to the [Azure portal](https://portal.azure.com).
 Sign in using an Owner or Contributor account.
 2. Under Azure services, select **Resource Groups**, then select **+ Create**.